Writing

-Alec knew what a synonym was but he shrank inside.
-Then the finger pointed and he was done for.
+He knew what a synonym was but he shrank inside.
+Then a finger pointed and he was done for.

-Mr Parsons waited for the laughter to subside.
+Mr Parsons waited for it to subside.
 Alec felt a pang in his stomach.
 He could feel tears welling up but blinked them away.
 Never say anything, he told himself.

 ‘Smart Alec,’ repeated Mr Parsons.
 ‘Can anyone provide a synonym for the word smart?’